SFDO-Community-Sprints/Enhancements-to-NPSP-Email-Acknowledgement/README.md

 Clarify that acknowledgement email will go to the (which) email address on the Contact record on Trailhead unit & Hub documentation.

 Add considerations for using NPSP Email acknowledgement to Hub article
-* platform email daily limit (5,000)
+* platform email daily limit (5,000)  "List emails count against an org’s daily list email send limit, which is typically 5,000 emails per day.
+This limit doesn't include individual emails you send."

-* multiple acknowledgement email types require filter to one record type only in list view
+* multiple acknowledgement email types require filter to one record type only in list view "If a list view or multi-line view contains more than one record type, it can’t be edited inline.
+Edit your view so that it has only one record type to enable inline editing."